 Admission-For admission to graduate courses applicable to the degree of Doctor of Education, the student must possess a master's degree from an acceptable graduate school, apply for admission and present certified transcripts of all previous academic credits at least thirty days before registration.
 If these records do not show a high quality in past academic credits (B or better), the applicant may be denied admission.

-Sixty-four quarter hours in the fields of education and psychology are prerequisites for admission to courses applicable to the doctor's degree.
+Sixty-four quarter hours in the fields of education and psychology are prerequisites for admission to courses applicable to the doctor's degree in the following major areas of concentration: (1) Administration; (2) Elementary Education; (3) Educational Psychology and Guidance; and (4) Secondary Education.